bennynichs/workingtitle/project/purpose.md

 - If this book were ever a success, it proves that anyone can write a book!
 - If this book were ever a success, the change log can be studied for understanding the human creative process of invention.
 - The book experience can allow for creating a captivated audience before the book is even sent to a publisher, making financing and funding an easier acquisition, or even self accomplished.
-- Accept ideas, revisions from the community to make the book better than it would have been as its sole contributor.
+- Accept ideas and revisions from the community to make the book better than it would have been with me as its sole contributor.

 # when